What if …

 Methods of illustration used in the literature of tracking include; line drawings, hand-made examples, track boxes and patches, words, photos, videos, and rarely, three-dimensional moving images.

 Each method works well within its limitations.
 The illustration to the right is an example of two different methods used to present the same track.
 After a glance are you satisfied that either method demonstrates the process of the track’s creation?
-Not to even mention subsequent weathering?
+Not even to mention weathering?

-In one way the process of drawing is a huge help in learning to read tracks, it does tend to cause the mind to notice details.
-Another benefit is that drawings can be created in a way that emphasizes the important details.
+In one way the process of drawing is a huge help, it does tend to cause the mind to notice details.
+Another benefit is that drawings can be created to emphasize the important details.
 A limitation?
 It cannot demonstrate entire processes.
 Another?
 It depends on the knowledge, perception, and accuracy of the illustrator.

 Videos of track formation in the real world do capture processes … with other limitations.
 The most obvious limitation the foot itself, obscuring the responses of the foot surface and earth beneath as the track is formed.